smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

    - Manually handling the majority of RPC notifications, requests and responses
    - Manually managing concurrent and sequential operations (e.g. image upload before on screen show)

 The learning curve for an app developer to understand SDL for Android is high and the knowledge is specific to the platform.
 Development time becomes increased by the necessary boiler plate logic needed to perform common actions.
 This also introduces a higher probability of error prone code.
-This proposal aims to fix that by handling much of the complex logic through managers which.
+This proposal aims to fix that by handling much of the complex logic through managers which exposes simpler, easier to understand APIs.

 ## Proposed Solution